mnieber/gen/titan/api_pkg/docs/developers-manual.rst

 Case 2: modules can store item-lists
 ====================================

-The `item` and `item~list` resources can be used is various (frontend and backend) services.
+The `item` and `item~list` resources can be used in various (frontend and backend) services.
-Typically, these services are divided modules, where different modules work with different data types.
+Typically, these services are divided in modules, where different modules work with different data types.
 Therefore, a common pattern is to declare in the spec file that the `todos:module` stores the `todo:item~list`.
 In case that the spec describes a django module (e.g. `titan/django_pkg/module`) this would have the effect that the `todos` Django module